-What happened to you is not your fault.
-You are not alone.
-Navigating your next steps as a survivor may be difficult, but know that you have options.
+Try to remind yourself that what happened to you is not your fault.
+And know that you don’t have to take this journey alone.
+Navigating your next steps as a survivor may be difficult, but you have options.
 If you are unsure of what to do, look through some of your options below to better understand what each process may look like.
-You can change your mind on reporting, but your legal options may be limited depending on state laws like the Statute of Limitations.
+You can change your mind about reporting your abuse, but your options for a legal remedy may be limited by state laws including the Statute of Limitations.

-Note: Each case is different and depends upon the date of offense or offenses, where the perpetrator has been living, the law at the time of offense, and changes that may have extended.
-Statute of Limitations should be explored with law enforcement, prosecution and or civil attorneys.
+Note: Each case is different and depends upon the date of offense or offenses, where the perpetrator has been living, the law in your state at the time of offense, and changes that may have occurred since this writing.
+Explore the Statute of Limitations with law enforcement, prosecution and or civil attorneys.

 If you participate in a sport organization that is a member of a national governing body recognized by the U.S. Olympic Committee and you need to make a report, click here to fill out the Sexual Misconduct Incident Reporting Form sent to SafeSport.
 Learn more here about what happens after you report here.

-If you are in a sport organization that is unaffiliated with a national governing body, request and familiarize yourself with the policies and procedures for reporting abuse from your organization.
+If you are in a sports organization unaffiliated with a national governing body, ask the organization its policies and procedures and familiarize yourself with its specific mechanisms for reporting abuse.

 Men who are sexually abused or assaulted may feel especially isolated or alone.
-Know that you are not, and that we, and many others stand with you.
-There is some social stigma around male sexual abuse and assault, and a lot of this comes from lack of awareness and understanding the affects of the experience, and what is needed to move forward.
-You are not alone in your experiences, and there are resources that are geared specifically for you.
+Know that we and many others stand with you.
+Some feel a social stigma around male sexual abuse and assault, and a lot of this comes from lack of awareness and understanding about the effects of the experience and what is needed to move forward.
+Studies have found that one in six men experience sexual violence, and you are far from the only man to experience this.
+These resources are geared specifically for you.
 Check out more information here.